doronsh1/nutri-stats-fork/e2e-tests/README.md

 The repository is configured with GitHub Actions that automatically run tests on every push to the main branch.

-**✅ Current Status**: All 282 tests passing with comprehensive coverage!
+**✅ Current Status**: All 282 tests passing with complete coverage!

 #### 📊 Accessing Test Reports